-CLI Firmware Configuration Commands
+Firmware Configuration Commands

-This section describes CLI commands that are used to configure the target system's firmware.
+This section describes Intel® Command Line Interface commands that are used to configure the target system's firmware.
 These commands allow you to update and display BMC configuration data.
 The set command could potentially cause the BMC to be configured incorrectly and in some cases could cause a lost connection of the current session.
 It could also cause another user currently connected to this system to lose their connection.
 For this reason, this command only temporarily sets the arguments.
-You will see a warning after every set.
+You will see a warning after every set command.
 You must issue the commit command to force the entries into the BMC.
 You may also issue the clear command at any time to clear the temporary values.
-These commands will only be available on CLI version 2.1 and higher.